ralphcrisostomo/npm_setup/README.md

 # Overview

-Shell scripts for installing default NPM packages.
+Shell scripts for the installation of commonly used NPM packages.

+Sometimes, when setting up a new machine, there is a need for automating the install of commonly used packages (i.e. setting up your toolbox).
+This solves that problem by providing a master list of commonly used packages which can be installed via a single command.

 # Features